 There are many opinions on what makes a great exfoliator, and we have our favorites here at Scrub Me Good.
 Check out some of our main ingredients and find out what a great exfoliator should be.

 With exfoliators, it’s all about that base.
 The best exfoliators start with a super moisturizing base, and one of our favorites is coconut oil.
-Not only does it smell amazing, but the virgin coconut oil we use in our products also boasts incredible benefits for your skin, including massive hydration, antioxidants, and wrinkle-minimizing superpowers.
+Coconut oil boasts massive hydration, antioxidants, and wrinkle-minimizing superpowers.
 This base absorbs quickly and is ideal for sensitive skin.
 If you want a fragrance-free option, refined coconut oil has the same benefits as virgin coconut oil but without a strong fragrance.

 Ground coffee is good for more than a morning wake-up call–it’s also one of the ingredients in what makes a great exfoliator.
 Because coffee grounds don’t dissolve, they provide long-lasting exfoliation for dead skin.
 Research also suggests coffee may boost collagen and has antioxidants and antimicrobial features to protect your skin from harmful bacteria.

 Sugar might not be great for your gut, but it is nature’s best-kept secret for your skin.
 Sugar is a natural source of an alpha hydroxy acid called glycolic acid–a compound that appears in over-the-counter skincare products in chemical form.
 Although glycolic acid in its chemically created form can irritate some skin types, the naturally occurring source is perfect for almost any type of skin.
 We use sugar derived from sugar beets, which is coarse enough to slough off dead skin and boosts moisture in your skin.